MiSTer-devel/Genesis_MiSTer/README.md

+# SEGA Megadrive/Genesis for MiSTer.

-# This is a port of fpgagen core to MiSTer by Sorgelig.
+This is the port of fpgagen core.

 fpgagen - a SEGA Megadrive/Genesis clone in a FPGA.
 Copyright (c) 2010-2013 Gregory Estrade (greg@torlus.com)